michalwodniczak/movies-browser/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+#### `npm run deploy`
+This script is available for deployment and is responsible for deploying the app to GitHub Pages.
+Use it to showcase your project to the world!

 #### `npm run build`
 Builds the app for production to the `build` folder.\
 It correctly bundles React in production mode and optimizes the build for the best performance.